 Nalika Peiris, Chair (appointed May 2010)

-Nalika is currently the Unit Manager, Community Development and Social Policy at Moreland City Council.
-She has held a number of roles in inner-city local government over the last fifteen years.
-Much of her work has been in the community development and cultural development areas, including family, children and youth services, community grants, managing volunteers, community planning, Indigenous and Reconciliation, cultural diversity, disability and community engagement.
-Her current professional and volunteer work has a strong focus on issues of diversity, participation, strategic planning and organisational culture.
-Nalika has a Bachelor of Education (Primary – Visual Arts Major), Master of Education (Arts Administration) and Advanced Diploma of Business Management.
+Nalika is currently the Unit Manager Community Development and Social Policy at Moreland City Council.
+She has held a number of roles in inner city local government areas over the last 18 years.
+Her current professional and volunteer work has had a strong focus on issues of diversity, participation, community and cultural development and corporate planning.
+Nalika has a Bachelor of Education (Primary – Visual Arts Major), Master of Education (Arts Administration) and Advanced Diploma of Business Management and is a Graduate of the Australian Institute of Company Directors.

 Paul Holton, Treasurer, (appointed May 2000)

-Paul is Director, Development, at East Gippsland Shire Council.
-His role encompasses strategic management of Land Use Planning, Economic Development and Municipal Services across the East Gippsland Shire.
-He has worked in local government for more than twenty years in areas such as arts facilities administration, cultural development, leisure facilities and events management.
+Paul is Director Development with East Gippsland Shire Council.
+His role encompasses strategic management of Statutory Land Use Planning, Economic Development, Capital Projects and Council Enterprises across the East Gippsland Shire.
+He has worked in Local Government for over 20 years in areas such as arts facilities administration, cultural development, leisure facilities and events management.
 Paul was part of the team that initiated the highly successful Wangaratta Festival of Jazz.
 He is a former member of the Australia Council’s Community Cultural Development Board.

 Angela Bailey, Deputy Chair, (appointed May 2006)

-Angela is a photographic artist with diverse experience in Community-based practise.
-Angela has lectured and tutored in Photography at Monash Gippsland and the University of Melbourne and has work in the collections including the National Gallery of Australia, Queensland Art Gallery and the State Library of Victoria.
-Angela has a Bachelor of Communication from QUT; a Postgraduate Diploma in Fine Art from the VCA and a Masters in Art Curatorship from the University of Melbourne.
-In 2005 Angela received an Australia Council Community and Cultural Development Skills and Professional Development Award for travel to the United Kingdom.
-In addition to her role on the CDN Board, Angela is also a Life Member of Midsumma Festival and Brisbane Lesbian and Gay Pride Festival.
+Angela is a photographic artist with diverse experience in community-based practice.
+Angela has lectured and tutored in Photography at Monash University, Gippsland and University of Melbourne, and has work in collections including the National Gallery of Australia, Queensland Art Gallery and State Library of Victoria.
+Her qualifications include Post-Graduate Diploma in Fine Art-Photography VCA, Bachelor in Communication, QUT and Masters of Art Curatorship, University of Melbourne.
+In 2005, Angela received an Australia Council CCD Skills and Professional Development award for to travel to the United Kingdom.
+In addition to her role on the CDN Board, Angela is also a Life Member of Midsumma Festival and Brisbane Lesbian and Gay Pride Festival

 Hanut Singh Dodd, (appointed May 2006)

-Hanut is a highly experienced cultural, heritage and tourism manager with specialised skills in museum management, cultural and environmental tourism, event management, exhibition development, public program management, architectural conservation, moveable cultural heritage and collection management.
-Hanut has more than ten years experience as a freelance curator and architectural conservator and has also worked for the NSW National Parks and Wildlife Service as Area Manager at the Hill End Historic Site, as Director of the National Wool Museum and for councils in Victoria including Cities of Melbourne, Port Phillip and Hume.
-Hanut is currently a Project Manager with the Department of Sustainability and Environment.
-He is working on mitigating the effects of the wildfire on cultural heritage and redesign of DSE and Park Victoria’s firefighting fleet.
+Hanut is a highly experienced cultural, heritage and tourism manager with skills in specialised areas such as museum management, cultural and environmental tourism, event management, exhibition development, public program management, architectural conservation, moveable cultural heritage and collection management.
+Hanut has more than ten years of experience working as a freelance curator and architectural conservator and has also worked for the NSW National Parks and Wildlife Service as Area Manager at the Hill End Historic Site, as Director of the National Wool Museum and for councils in Victoria including Cities of Melbourne, Port Phillip and Hume.
+Hanut is currently working as a Project Manager with the Alpine Resorts Coordinating Council.

 Dr Nicholas Hill (appointed December 2007)